camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/uipath.md

 ![UIPath Connector oauth token](../img/connectors-uipath-oauth-token.png)

-Find more information about the OAuth client credentials flow at the [RFC reference](https://www.rfc-editor.org/rfc/rfc6749#section-4.4).
+Find more information about the OAuth client credentials flow in the [RFC reference](https://www.rfc-editor.org/rfc/rfc6749#section-4.4).

 ### Add queue item

 This operation allows you to create a new item and add it to a queue from UIPath Orchestrator.
-In order to execute it, you need to take the following steps:
+To execute it, take the following steps:

-1. Select the operation _Add queue item_ from _Operation type_ dropdown list.
+1. Select the operation **Add queue item** from the **Operation type** dropdown list.
-2. Configure authentication as described in the section [authentication](#authentication)
+2. Configure authentication as described in the [authentication](#authentication) section.
-3. Fill input fields as described in the section [configuration](#configuration)
+3. Fill out the input fields as described in the [configuration](#configuration) section.
-4. Fill input fields as described in the section [input](#input)
+4. Fill out the input fields as described in the [input](#input) section.
-5. Fill response mapping as described in the section [add queue item response](#add-queue-item-response)
+5. Fill out the response mapping as described in the [add queue item response](#add-queue-item-response) section.

 ![UIPath Connector - Add Queue Item](../img/connectors-uipath-add-queue-item.png)

 #### Configuration

-For this section, you have to fill the following fields:
+For this section, you must fill out the following fields:

-1. **Cloud URL** - it comes with a default value `cloud.uipath.com`.
+1. **Cloud URL**: Comes with a default value of `cloud.uipath.com`.
 You can always change it, if needed.
-2. **Cloud organization** - fill it with the name of your organization.
+2. **Cloud organization**: The name of your organization.
 See [about organizations](https://docs.uipath.com/automation-cloud/docs/about-organizations) to learn more.
-3. **Cloud tenant** - fill it with the name of the tenant.
+3. **Cloud tenant**: The name of the tenant.
 See [about tenants](https://docs.uipath.com/automation-cloud/docs/about-tenants) to learn more.
-4. **Organization Unit ID** - click on _Orchestrator_ and you will find the id in the URL as in the following example: `https://cloud.uipath.com/MyOrg/MyTenant/orchestrator_/?tid=26929&fid=112233` where the _Organization Unit ID_ is `112233`.
+4. **Organization Unit ID**: Click **Orchestrator** and you will find the id in the URL.
+For example, `https://cloud.uipath.com/MyOrg/MyTenant/orchestrator_/?tid=26929&fid=112233` where the **Organization Unit ID** is `112233`.

 ![UIPath Connector configuration](../img/connectors-uipath-configuration.png)

 #### Input

-For this section, you have to fill the following fields:
+For this section, fill out the following fields:

-1. **Queue Name** - it is the queue where the QueueItem object is to be added.
+1. **Queue Name**: The queue where the QueueItem object is to be added.
 Check [queues and transactions](https://docs.uipath.com/orchestrator/docs/about-queues-and-transactions) to learn more.
-2. _(Optional)_ **Defer date** - the earliest date and time at which the item is available for processing.
-If empty the item can be processed as soon as possible.
-Expected date format: _yyyy-MM-dd_.
+2. _(Optional)_ **Defer date**: The earliest date and time at which the item is available for processing.
+If empty, the item can be processed as soon as possible.
+Expected date format is `yyyy-MM-dd`.
-3. _(Optional)_ **Due date** - the latest date and time at which the item should be processed.
-If empty the item can be processed at any given time.
-Expected date format: _yyyy-MM-dd_.
+3. _(Optional)_ **Due date**: The latest date and time at which the item should be processed.
+If empty, the item can be processed at any given time.
+Expected date format is `yyyy-MM-dd`.
-4. _(Optional)_ **Priority** - select a value from the dropdown list.
-The priority level of the queue item to be added.
-This property is a criterion for the prioritization of queue items, alongside Deadline and Postpone.
+4. _(Optional)_ **Priority**: Select a value from the dropdown list to represent the priority level of the queue item to be added.
+This property is a criterion for the prioritization of queue items, alongside **Deadline** and **Postpone**.
-5. _(Optional)_ **Specific Content for UIPath Job** - data that will be passed in to the job.
-It should be in the JSON format.
+5. _(Optional)_ **Specific Content for UIPath Job**: Data that will be passed in to the job.
+This should be in JSON format.

 ```
 = {